Individual Project 4 ENG4110P

 By the end of this course students will be able to:

-■ formulate and follow a long-term project plan in a clear, methodical manner;
+■ formulate and execute a project plan independently and safely;

 ■ write a substantial technical report in clear English;

-■ present the outcome of their project orally with appropriate visual aids.
+■ present technical information orally to non-specialists using appropriate visual aids.